opstrace/opstrace/docs/quickstart.md

 ---
 description: >-
-  See it for yourself—get your hands dirty with Opstrace by creating a cluster and sending dummy data.
+  See it for yourself—get your hands dirty with Opstrace by installing it in your account and sending dummy data.
 ---

 # Opstrace Quick Start